dps923/winter2020/notes/week07.md

 * Data model manager design and implementation
 * iOS local (on-device) notifications

-In the Wednesday class, be prepared to [take your own notes](/standards#taking-notes-in-class).
+We will cover these - discuss, show-and-tell, diagram, etc. - in the Wednesday class.
+While some brief notes are included below, be prepared to [take your own notes](/standards#taking-notes-in-class).

-Covered in class, and some of the same information about TBA.

-Covered in class:
-* TBA

 <br>